Stories, Poetry, & Drama: Fun, Effective Ways to Review Throughout the Year

 As the year comes to a close, the reality might be setting in that not EVERY student will end the year at grade level.
 What you CAN do is definitely give them a bit more practice to help them get that much closer to the end-of-year goal.

-If (or should I say when) you find that you have students in need of extra comprehension practice, check out these two resources.
+If (or should I say when) you find that you have students in need of extra comprehension practice, check out these three resources.

 Reading Comprehension Using Literature Game includes comprehension practice with stories, mini-dramas, and poetry using a fun game format.